ArmyBarber/kb/docs/Notes/Fleeting.md

 - First need to convince ppl of certain goals being possible (outside political considerations, just theoretically to start - healthcare for all isn't the same as proposing to give everyone a yacht)
 - Need to aim for them and not immediately fold. particularly for those who manage to reach place of formal power
 - Efforts in light of that showing futility then make the case for rev

+---
+[[Socialism in one country]] - despite seemingly narrow focus, is actually _because_ of the process of the globalization of class struggle, which resulted in a primary contradiction between imperialism and oppressed nations (thus the importance of anti-colonial and anti-imperialist struggles and **national liberation**)